jina-ai/jina/docs/chapters/simple_exec.md

 It uses `ReqPruneDriver` to prune the request.
 That's it.

-Another example, in Flow API the `join` method (waiting multiple Pods to finish) is implemented with `_merge` Simple Executor, which is specified by
+Another example, in Flow API the `join` method (waiting multiple Pods to finish) is implemented with `_pass` Simple Executor, which is specified by
 ```yaml
 !BaseExecutor
 with: {}